Pharmacy Licence Renewals

-An authorized representative of the direct owner must submit the following as soon as possible upon receipt of the renewal notice.
-The second part of the process is dependent upon this critical step during the transition period:
+An authorized representative of the direct owner must submit the following upon receipt of the renewal notice:

-If the direct owner is a corporation, use this checklist to help you submit the required documents.
+Use this checklist to help you identify all required documents.

 To learn how to submit these requirements on eServices, refer to the eServices Tutorial for Pharmacy Licensure section in the Pharmacy Licensure Guide.